azdavis/azdavis.net/posts/en/limitations-opportunity.md

 ## Example: References

 Another unique feature of Rust is its system of references.
-In Rust, references largely replace pointers common in other languages.
+References in Rust are similar to pointers as in C and C++, but have some key differences.

-### Limitation: Only certain references can be created
+### Limitation: Creation and supposed operations

 References can be shared or exclusive, and Rust places limitations on what kinds of references can be created when, and what operations are permitted on